gbirke/jquery_pagination/README.rst

    * Trigger events when a page is selected.
    * More renderers for rendering the Pagination elements differently.
    * Documentation and examples how you implement your own renderers.
+   * Write unit tests and use QUnit instead of JSUnit.

 I'll implement these features as I see fit and when my time allows it.
 If you'd like to see any of those features *now*, feel free to contact me and we